-The decision to seek an alcohol treatment center isn’t always an easy one to come to, but an addict should be commended for making this difficult decision.
-It may seem to be an obvious choice those around the addict, but only you know that just taking the time to investigate alcohol rehab isn’t always easy.
-When an alcoholic took that first drink, most did not imagine that one day they might not be able to manage just one beer or just one cocktail.
+The decision to seek an alcohol addiction treatment services isn’t always an easy one to come to, but an addict should be commended for making this difficult decision.
+It may seem to be an obvious choice for those around the addict, but only you know that just taking the time to investigate alcohol rehab isn’t always easy.
+When an alcoholic took that first drink, most did not imagine that one day they may not be able to manage just one beer or just one cocktail.
 Never did they imagine that one or two drinks would eventually evolve into an uncontrollable, obsessive-compulsive behavior.

 If you are questioning whether or not someone is addicted, we can help.
 We’ll ask a series of questions that may include:

 - How many drinks does this person have on a typical day?

 - How often are six or more drinks consumed on one occasion?

 - Does this person express regret or feel bad about drinking?